project-chip/connectedhomeip/examples/rvc-app/README.md

 This name is shown in the state machine diagram above.
 Example `echo '{"Name": "Charged"}' > /tmp/chip_rvc_fifo_42`.

+### ErrorEvent message

+The error event message requires the additional key `"Error"` which specifies the error state ID.
+This can be one of UnableToStartOrResume, UnableToCompleteOperation, CommandInvalidInState, FailedToFindChargingDock, Stuck, DustBinMissing, DustBinFull, WaterTankEmpty, WaterTankMissing, WaterTankLidOpen, MopCleaningPadMissing

 ## Testing

 PICS files that show what this app supports testing are available in the `pics` directory as txt files.